 Feeling in control of your working life, building strategies for fulfilment at work and home, make life so much easier.
+We help organisations just like yours create bespoke wellbeing strategies, for teams and individuals..
 By creating your own well-being plan, you will gain a deeper appreciation and feeling of satisfaction from work, and beat the negative side to depression or stress.
-We use the S.I.M.P.L.E recovery model which aims to help people with mental health problems to look beyond mere survival and existence, It encourages them to move forward, create a actionable well-being and work health toolkit.
+We use the 'Wellbeing In The Workplace' toolkit explained though our S.I.M.P.L.E wellbeing model, which aims to help people to look beyond mere survival and existence.
+It encourages them to move forward, create a actionable well-being and work health toolkit.
 This course is for anyone who seeks greater understanding of mental health recovery.

 Methods of learning:

 This is a 6 hour course, using tutor-facilitated class-based learning, tutor-led group work and audiovisual presentations.

 · You'll have a better understanding of mental health

 · You'll have a bespoke wellbeing at work plan

 · Understanding of what poor mental and mental illness is

 · You'll understand the importance of early intervention with people who may be having issues with their mental well-being

 Who is the course for?